gamecook/Impact-Bootstrap/readme.md

 ###Entities
 The Impact Bootstrap comes with its own set of entities, which you can use out of the box or extend off of in order to help speed up game development.
 Entities are broken down into two
-groups: core and ready to use.
+groups: base and ready to use.

-####Core Entities
+####Base Entities
-Core entities are 'abstract classes' designed to allow you to extend them in your own game.
+Base entities are 'abstract classes' designed to allow you to extend them in your own game.
 They cannot be directly placed on the map without being extended and finalized with artwork and logic.
-The Impact Bootstrap comes with a set of examples showing how to use these core entities, which you can find inside the `impact/entities` directory.
-Let's take a look at the core entities:
+The Impact Bootstrap comes with a set of examples showing how to use these base entities, which you can find inside the `impact/entities` directory.
+Let's take a look at the base entities:

 * **base-actor** represents any entity in your game that will move, have death animation and  possibly need some kind of AI.
 The base-actor supplies some stub methods and logic, such as the  ability to become "invincible", spawn particles when it receives damage or is killed, can be crushed by moving platforms, fall to its death (happens when the entity falls for too long then hits a *fixed* entity or something in the collision map) and more.
 Take a look at the class to see what has been added.
 The base-player and base-monster extend off this class.
 * **base-monster** is a template for a simple monster in your game.
 Right now, the monster knows how to walk back and forth on a platform without falling off. *(In the future, the base-monster will have additional AI, such as walking off platforms, follow the player and hooks to interact with other entities in the game world.)*